 Frequent tardiness and absences will also be considered when determining completion and may result in dismissal from the course.

 Students will understand relative anatomy and physiology, then blood composition, specimen types and coagulation factors.
 Students will perform basic procedures of manual phlebotomy techniques, drawing and handling specimens.

 Upon completion of the course, students are eligible to take the American Society for Clinical Pathology (ASCP) National Exam to become certified.

-- Course fee payable to BSC Continuing Education is due at registration and includes a mandatory book and workbook, $750
+- Course fee payable to BSC Continuing Education is due at registration, $750

 - Scrubs/School Supplies (computer access required) must be purchased by the student